-I am completing several fiction and nonfiction books this year.
-These are some questions that I am asked frequently about my writing, so I thought I’d answer them all here.
+I plan on publishing several fiction and nonfiction books 1n 2019.
+These are some questions that I am asked frequently about my writing, so I thought I’d answer some of them here.

 Did you always know you wanted to be a writer?